lozziboy/IAW_4AF_keylock_remover/README.md

 ___
-* Step 5: dump the eeprom content
+* Step 5: dump the eeprom 95160 content

    * open Windows terminal
    * locate to pyton scripts folder
      `cd C:\Users\(your login user)\......\pyton scripts\`
-   * use pyton script `dump_eeprom.py` to dump the eeprom content
+   * use pyton script `dump_eeprom.py` to dump the eeprom content in a local file
      `dump_eeprom.py [comport] [filename]`

 ___
+* Step 6: edit the local file to remove immobilizer

+   *

+___
-* Step 6: dump the eeprom content
+* Step 7: write the 95160 eeprom

+   *